Cincinnati: Mock turtle soup

 Similarly to goetta's origins, mock turtle soup was a dish popularized by the influx of German immigrants in the late 19th century.
 Originally made with offal, today Cincinnati-style mock turtle soup is characterized by ground beef, hard-boiled eggs, and ketchup.
 The only remaining commercial canner of the soup, Worthmore, has produced it in Cincinnati since 1918.

 Dialect

 The citizens of Cincinnati speak in a General American dialect.
 Unlike the rest of the Midwest, Southwest Ohio shares some aspects of its vowel system with northern New Jersey English.
 Most of the distinctive local features among speakers float as Midland American.
 There is also some influence from the Southern American dialect found in Kentucky.
 A touch of northern German is audible in the local vernacular: some residents use the word please when asking a speaker to repeat a statement.
 This usage is taken from the German practice, when bitte (a shortening of the formal "Wie bitte?" or "How please?" rendered word-for-word from German into English), was used as shorthand for asking someone to repeat.

-Demographics

-In 1950, Cincinnati reached its peak population of 503,998; thereafter, it lost population in every census count from 1960 to 2010.
-In the late 20th century, industrial restructuring caused a loss of jobs.
-More recently, the population has begun recovering: the 2020 census reports a population of 309,317, representing a 4.2% increase from 296,945 in 2010.
-This marked the first increase in population recorded since the 1950 Census, reversing a 60-year trend of population decline.